Oxid15/cascade/cascade/docs/source/tutorials/experiment_basics.rst

     line = ModelLine("line", model_cls=BasicModel)
     line.save(model)

-Lines handle storage of models and can retrieve saved models by index or a name.
+Lines handle storage of models and their metadata and can retrieve saved models by index or a name.

+In the next step we load the model and infer it on a dataset.

 .. code-block:: python